PixelCode01/UIBloatwareRegistry/README.md

 2. **All apps mode** - Lists every app on your phone, you choose what goes
 3. **Manual mode** - Type a package name (`com.android.chrome`) or search by app name (`chrome`)
 4. **Batch mode** - Removes all known bloatware at once (be careful!)

+### Connecting over Wi-Fi

+- Start the tool with Wi-Fi prompts: `python main.py --wifi`
+- Provide everything non-interactively with `--wifi-endpoint`, `--wifi-pair`, and `--wifi-code`
+- Enable wireless debugging on a cabled device using `python main.py --enable-tcpip`

+See [WIFI_ADB_GUIDE.md](WIFI_ADB_GUIDE.md) for a complete walk-through, pairing reminders, and troubleshooting tips.

 ## Safety features